martinstacey/Cellular-Automata/README.md

 # Cellular-Automata
 Processing-Java Application
-The following project explores celular automata.
+This project creates a celular automata .